-With the preloading, a new OPcache feature added with PHP 7.4.
+With the preloading, a new OPcache feature was added with PHP 7.4.

-Storing a number of scripts in OPcache memory before any application code is executed will help a IoT in development, but will not improve performance.
+Storing a number of scripts in OPcache memory before any application code is executed will help an IoT in development, but will not improve performance.

-Based on the weakrefs RFC that was released for PHP version 7.4, this version under 8 is going to be an implementation.
+Based on the weak refs RFC that was released for PHP version 7.4, this version under 8 is going to be implemented.